 Using these skills I have often worked as Lead Digital Designer for large public and private organisations such as The BBC, Manchester United, The Department for Work and Pensions, The Ministry for Housing and many high profile digital and product agencies.

-A breif rundown of my recent career history.
+A brief rundown of my recent career history.
 Full details can be found on my LinkedIn profile.

-Senior Interaction Designer with the 'Digital Land' team working to make land and housing data easier to find, use and trust.
+Senior Interaction Designer with the 'Planning Data Team' team working to make planning and housing data easier to find, use and trust.